qoomon/actions--access-token/action/README.md

 ### 2. Create and Configure Owner Policy

-Create a `OWNER/.github-access-token` repository and create an `access-token.yaml` file at root of the repository with [this template content](/action/docs/access-token.owner-template.yaml)
+Create a `OWNER/.github-access-token` repository and create an `access-token.yaml` file at the root directory of the repository based on [this policy template](/action/docs/access-token.owner-template.yaml)

-With this owner policy you can configure wich permissions can be manged or granted by repository token policies (`allowed-repository-permissions:`).

-You can also grant owner specific or owner wide permission.

 ## Grant Repository Permissions